Clerks Award Flexibility Extended

 If an employee has had their hours reduced, they may ask permission to find additional work with another employer.
 They may also request to access training, professional development and study leave.
 An employer can’t unreasonably refuse an employee’s request for find other work and must consider all reasonable requests for training, professional development or study leave.

-Employers can request an employee takes annual leave under Schedule I if: the reasons are attributable to the COVID-19 pandemic; it is to help the employer prevent or minimise loss of employment; the request is in writing; the employee's personal situation is considered; the employee will still have at least 2 weeks’ accrued annual leave left; and the employer makes the request at least 72 hours before they want the employee’s annual leave to start.
+Employers can request an employee takes annual leave under Schedule I if: the reasons are attributable to the COVID-19 pandemic to government initiatives to slow COVID transmission; it is to help the employer prevent or minimise loss of employment; the request is in writing; the employee's personal situation is considered; the employee will still have at least 2 weeks’ accrued annual leave left; and the employer makes the request at least 72 hours before they want the employee’s annual leave to start.

 The employee has to consider the request and can’t unreasonably refuse it.